mr467/ml1/ESS9.csv/readme.md

 Update 6.11.2022: Change in group setup - Nuria canceled - therefore Milica and Marco will work on the subject.
 The tasks of Nuria are split among the two.
 Tasks for GAM and linear models are now by Milica and Marco.

-## European Survey - What is the political sentiment in Europe Before Covid?
+## European Survey - What is the political sentiment in Europe especially on the (online) media consumption

 -   Project Description